nutanix/libvfio-user/README.md

 The library (and the protocol) are actively under development, and should not yet be considered a stable API or interface.

-The API is currently documented via the [libvfio-user header file](./include/libvfio-user.h).
+The API is currently documented via the [libvfio-user header file](./include/libvfio-user.h), along with some additional [documentation](docs/).

 Mailing List & Chat
 ===================